 4. Inspirational messages

 If your child has an exam or a test that day, you can include an inspirational note for them to perform well.
+You may also add an affirmation quote to give them the inspiration they need to face life’s challenges with their head and chin held high.

 5. Continuing stories